rouqichen/ISTE432-GROUP-PROJECT/README.md

 ## Design Patterns

 ### Template Method
 The Template Method pattern will be used to reduce redundancy in saving different types of media.
 A master save method will exist in the Media superclass which will call component methods that can be overridden by Movie and TVShow subclasses.
-Common parts, such as preview images, genre, title, description, etc. can stay in the superclass, but differences, such as saving a movie's run time, or the number of a show's seasons and episodes in each season can be done in those subclasses overriding a method intended for that use.
+Common parts, such as preview images, genre, title, description, etc. can stay in the superclass.
+Differences, such as saving a rating that must exist either in the MPAA rating system or the FCC's TV rating system, or core details such as a movie's run time or the number of a show's seasons and episodes in each season, can be done in those subclasses overriding a method intended for that use.
 See below example:

 ```
 public class Media {
+    public void saveMedia() {
+        saveGenres();
+        savePreviewImage();
+        saveTypeSpecific();
+        saveRating();
+    }

+    //common
+    public void saveGenres() {
+        ...
+    }

+    public void savePreviewImage() {
+        ...
+    }

+    //to be overridden
+    public void saveTypeSpecific() {
+       ...
+    }

+    public void saveRating() {
+       ...
+    }
+}

+public class Movie extends Media {
+    @override
+    public void saveTypeSpecific() {
+        saveRuntime();
+    }

+    @override
+    public void saveRating() {
+        saveMPAA();
+    }
+}

+public class TVShow extends Media {
+    @override
+    public void saveTypeSpecific() {
+        saveSeasonsOwned();
+    }

+    @override
-    public void saveMedia(
+    public void saveRating() {
+        saveTVRating();
+    }
 }
 ```